Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = WIP =
 - Added new action hooks that is triggered after the output of download headers (for force download feature).
+- The PayPal create-order and the capture-order API calls have been moved to the server side.
+- Added a new function to handle the server side payment processing.
+- The Transaction ID section in the order status meta box displays the capture ID.

 = 2.3.7 =
 - Added a new action hook - wpec_before_file_download.